RaoHamzaTariq/Power-BI-Projects/Traffic Management Project/readme.md

 The dashboard is based on the dataset provided in this folder.
 While efforts were made for accuracy, the authors cannot guarantee absolute accuracy.
 Users should verify information from additional sources if needed.
 The authors are not liable for errors or actions taken based on this data.

 ## License:
-This Traffic Management Dashboard is licensed under the Creative Commons Attribution 4.0 International License.
+This Traffic Accidents Dashboard is licensed under the Creative Commons Attribution 4.0 International License.

 ## Author
 - Rao Hamza Tariq